-The City of Red Deer (The City) retained Tetra Tech Canada Inc. (Tetra Tech) to conduct the 2021 groundwater and vapour monitoring program at the former landfill located beneath the McKenzie Trails Recreation Area (McKenzie Trails), located within the NE and SE Section of 28-038-27 W4M in Red Deer, Alberta, hereafter referred to as "the site".
+The City of Red Deer (The City) retained Tetra Tech Canada Inc. (Tetra Tech) to conduct the 2022 groundwater and vapour monitoring program at the former landfill located beneath the McKenzie Trails Recreation Area (McKenzie Trails), located within the NE and SE Section of 28-038-27 W4M in Red Deer, Alberta, hereafter referred to as the site.
 The objective of the monitoring program is to identify potential environmental concerns related to former operations at the site.

-Tetra Tech's scope of work for the 2021 monitoring and sampling program at the McKenzie Trails site included conducting semi-annual events of groundwater and vapour monitoring, annual groundwater sampling, reviewing, and updating previous recommendations for the site, and preparing an annual report.
+Tetra Tech's scope of work for the 2022 monitoring and sampling program at the McKenzie Trails site included conducting an annual groundwater monitoring and sampling event, reviewing, and updating previous recommendations for the site, and preparing an annual report.
+Soil vapour monitoring or sampling was not proposed for 2022.